phflot/qt_camera_systems/README.md

 This software is built on original routines developed during my PhD research at Saarland University.
 While I occasionally used institutional resources (e.g., equipment for testing), the core logic and concepts are my own work.
-No proprietary or confidential materials from any university, company, or third party are included here to the best of my knowledge.
+Any proprietary or confidential materials from any university, company, or third party included here are to the best of my knowledge clearly marked as such.
+Copyright (c) 2025, Philipp Flotho.

 If you use this code in work for publications, please cite in the following way.